-The Colquirrumi DA allowed Regulus to earn-in to a 70% interest in ground held by Colquirrumi by completing 7,500 m of drilling within 3 years from obtaining necessary permits to drill.
-Regulus received the drilling permits in Q4-2019.
-The agreement assigned certain mining concessions to the Company's Peruvian subsidiary, Anta Norte S.A.C. ("Anta Norte"), to allow for exploration work to be performed on those claims by Anta Norte during the term of the agreement.
-Upon notification that Regulus had completed 7,500 m of drilling and elected to obtain a 70% interest in the property, Colquirrumi had a one-time option to claw-back to a 70% interest in the property (leaving 30% to Regulus) by paying Regulus the sum of US\$9 million.
+The Colquirrumi DA allowed the Company to earn-in to a 70% interest in ground held by Colquirrumi by completing 7,500 m of drilling within 3 years from obtaining necessary permits to drill.
+The Company received the drilling permits in Q4-2019.
+The agreement assigned certain mining concessions to the Company's Peruvian subsidiary, Anta Norte S.A.C., to allow for exploration work to be performed on those claims by the Company during the term of the agreement.
+Upon notification that the Company had completed 7,500 m of drilling and elected to obtain a 70% interest in the property, Colquirrumi had a one-time option to claw-back to a 70% interest in the property (leaving 30% to the Company) by paying the Company the sum of US\$9 million.
 During the year ended September 30, 2023, Colquirrumi opted not to exercise its clawback option, thereby leaving the Company with a 70% interest in the property.
 During the year ended September 30, 2024, the Company executed an agreement with Colquirrumi to acquire the remaining 30% interest in the Colquirrumi claims that the Company did not already own.
-In exchange for the remaining 30% interest, Regulus has granted Colquirrumi a 2% NSR over the Colquirrumi claims, of which 0.5% can be repurchased within 10 years for US\$1,000,000.
+In exchange for the remaining 30% interest, the Company has granted Colquirrumi a 2% NSR over the Colquirrumi claims, of which 0.5% can be repurchased within 10 years for US\$1,000,000.

 In 2020, the Company entered into an option agreement whereby the Company can earn up to a 60% interest in certain claims ("GF Claims") from Gold Fields (see news release of April 16, 2020).
 The addition of the GF claims will grow the Company's land position in the AntaKori copper-gold project, will increase future resource estimations via the ability to deepen and pushback the current conceptual resource pit on to these claims, and provide additional exploration opportunities to increase the mineralized footprint at the AntaKori project.
-Regulus can earn a 60% interest in the GF Claims by incurring US\$3.5 M in exploration expenditures over a 3-year term, including completing at least 2,500 m of diamond drilling and producing a 43-101 resource estimate incorporating the GF Claims.
+The Company can earn a 60% interest in the GF Claims by incurring US\$3.5 M in exploration expenditures over a 3-year term, including completing at least 2,500 m of diamond drilling and producing a 43-101 resource estimate incorporating the GF Claims.
 The 3-year term commences on the earlier of the date on which the Company receives all necessary drill program permits or within 2 years of the date of assignment of the concessions.
 The concessions were assigned on December 14, 2022 so the 3 year term commenced on December 14, 2024.
-Upon completion, Regulus and Gold Fields will form a joint venture with Regulus having a 60% interest and Gold Fields a 40% interest.
-Upon formation of the joint venture, Gold Fields will have a 60-day window to decide if they wish to acquire an additional 20% interest in the joint venture ("Claw Back Right"), bringing their total interest to 60% and Regulus' position to 40%, in exchange for a cash payment of US\$7.5 M to be paid to Regulus and sole funding US\$5 M in exploration commitments over a 5-year period.
+Upon completion, the Company and Gold Fields will form a joint venture with the Company having a 60% interest and Gold Fields a 40% interest.
+Upon formation of the joint venture, Gold Fields will have a 60-day window to decide if they wish to acquire an additional 20% interest in the joint venture ("Claw Back Right"), bringing their total interest to 60% and the Company's position to 40%, in exchange for a cash payment of US\$7.5 M to be paid to the Company and sole funding US\$5 M in exploration commitments over a 5-year period.